 (Unfading black slate, only on special order)

-11. Rising & Nelson Slate Co.
+- Rising and Nelson Slate Co.

 (Green, gray, Vermont black, and gray-black, purple, mottled green-purple, red.
 Vermont slate is not sold direct.
 Free brochure)

-12. Shelton Slate Co.
+- Shelton Slate Products Co.

 (All typical New York-Vermont colors)

 (Pennsylvania slate sold through distributors.
 Free brochure)